Special Educational Needs Co-ordinator (SENCO) at The Firs Primary School

 Small Specialist Class (SSC) Teacher at The Firs Primary School

-Miss Butter is our Small Specialist Class teacher who is supported by two teaching assistants, Mr Dakin and Miss Leigh.
-The SSC caters for up to 10 children aged 7 to 11 (Juniors) with statements or Educational Health Care (EHC) plans for Social Communication, Complex Learning Difficulties and Autism.
+Mrs Butter is our Small Specialist Class teacher who is supported by one teaching assistant, Miss Leigh.
+The SSC caters for up to 10 children aged 7 to 11 (juniors) with Educational Health Care (EHC) plans for Social Communication, Complex Learning Difficulties and Autism.
 The children are taught as a single class when learning is based on individual education programmes and teaching is differentiated according to ability.
-As befits our policy of inclusion, there are regular opportunities for pupils from our SSC to integrate with their peers in mainstream school.
+There are regular opportunities for pupils from our SSC to integrate with their peers in mainstream school.

 Pastoral Manager at The Firs Primary School